-The relevant special conditions below apply to your savings account.
-These tell you about the account features, and any restrictions.
+The relevant special conditions below apply to the savings account you've chosen.
+These tell you about the account features and any restrictions.

-We list the transactions savings customers can make in the 'Transactions and account categories' paragraphs at the end of this section.
+We list the transactions savings customers can make in the 'Transactions and account categories' paragraphs at the end of this Section.
 We also say which accounts are 'payment accounts' and which are 'non-payment accounts' - this matters if we change your account conditions or interest rate.